bookofproofs/bookofproofs.github.io/_sources/history/18th-century/kulik.md

 9. Established the importance of invariance and symmetry in mathematics.
 10. Constructed theorems on the properties of Lie groups and algebraic structures.

-Born 1 May1793, Lemberg, Austrian Empire (now Lviv, Ukraine).
+Born 1 May 1793, Lemberg, Austrian Empire (now Lviv, Ukraine).
 Died 28 February 1863, Prague, Bohemia (now Czech Republic).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kulik/)